Mohammednihaln/upi-splitter/README.md

 - GST Amount: ₹1,800.00
 - Advance Amount: ₹3,540.00

-The app generates 3 separate QR codes that your client can scan to pay each component individually.
+The app generates 3 separate UPI links that your client can click and pay each component individually.

 ## 🛠️ Technical Details